Anne of Denmark: Patron of the arts

 Anne also commissioned artists such as Paul van Somer, Isaac Oliver, and Daniel Mytens, who led English taste in visual arts for a generation.
 Under Anne, the Royal Collection began once more to expand, a policy continued by Anne's son, Charles.
-With some irony, Anne's servant Jean Drummond compared the queen's reputation to be content among "harmless pictures in a paltry gallery" with the Earl of Salisbury's "great employments in fair rooms".
+With some irony, Anne's servant Jane Drummond compared the queen's reputation to be content among "harmless pictures in a paltry gallery" with the Earl of Salisbury's "great employments in fair rooms".
 Drummond's remark contrasts the smaller and more private spaces housing the queen's collection with the halls and presence chambers where statecraft was enacted.
 Two paintings from her collection are now held by the Montreal Museum of Fine Arts, depicting Christ and the woman at the well and Christ and the Canaanite woman.

 She was involved in an unsuccessful attempt to found a college or university at Ripon in Yorkshire in 1604.
 The scheme was promoted by Cecily Sandys, the widow of the Bishop Edwin Sandys and other supporters including Bess of Hardwick and Gilbert Talbot, 7th Earl of Shrewsbury.
 Historian Alan Stewart suggests that many of the phenomena now seen as peculiarly Jacobean can be identified more closely with Anne's patronage than with James, who "fell asleep during some of England's most celebrated plays".

 Anne had a surprisingly good relationship with James Montague, one of James's closest aides and Bishop of Bath and Wells from 1608 to 1616.
 Her first visit to Bath may have been timed to coincide with the completion of the re-roofing of Bath Abbey, at the bishop's own expense, and Montague staged a "Panegiricall entertainement", probably at the bishop's palace in Wells in 1613, in which the character of Joseph of Arimathea presented the queen with a bough from the Holy Thorn of Glastonbury.

+After Anne's death's her musicians remained at court and were involved in the entertainment of a French ambasssador at Whitehall Palace on 20 May 1619.
+The Duke of Lennox hosted a feast in King's Great Chamber.
+A supper of sweetmeats was served in glass bowls brought in on Chinese porcelain platters.
+The guests moved from the Great Hall to the Queen's Privy Chamber, where they heard the late Queen's French musicians sing, and in the Queen's bedchamber the Irish harp (played by Donell Dubh Ó Cathail), a viol, and Mr Lanier singing and playing on the lute.
+They returned to the Great Chamber for a performance of Shakespeare's Pericles.